 I've been making art for as long as I can remember, though the materials I use have changed a lot over time.
 I spent all of my free time in middle school making polymer clay food and animals but eventually I transitioned to 2D art.
-Until my freshman year of college, I painted exclusively with acrylic paint and drew with colored pencils, but have recently transitioned to oil paints.
-When I draw I still use the same colored pencils but now it's over a watercolor base (crazy right?).
+Until my freshman year of college, I painted exclusively with acrylic paint and drew with colored pencils, but have recently transitioned to oil paints and a combination of watercolor & colored pencil.

 These are some of the polymer clay sculptures I made in middle school.
 (I think I set myself up for a life of back problems from the amount of time I spent leaning over a desk playing with tiny lumps of clay.)